rtous/pti-ruben/microservices/README.md

 	export KUBECONFIG=$HOME/admin.conf
 	minikube update-context

+-->
-On Windows with WSL2, within the Ubuntu terminal:
+On Linux or Windows with WSL2 (within the Ubuntu terminal):

 	minikube start